Click here for a huge range of equestrian videos and DVDs at great prices

 Mademist Jaz (Stephen Swiers) was never put in the race and this appeared to be a schooling run.
 She should be noted.

-looks the type to step up, possibly to hunter chases and must be followed.
+type to step up, possibly to hunter chases and must be

 The rank outsider Deel Quay (Mark Chatterton) came out of the clouds to finish second.
 He needs a real test of stamina and connections could do worse than consider running him at one of the more testing tracks such as Eaton Hall or Flagg Moor.